 When a government decides to build a new hospital, establish a new university or expand a train line, it does so through debt financing.
-Over time, the investment generates returns: better public health reduces healthcare spending, better-educated citizens pay more taxes, good public transport ensures cleaner air and lower travel costs.
-Europe's green transition must be funded in the same way, and existing public investment banks are bestplaced to make this happen.
+Over time, the investment generates returns: better public health reduces health-care spending, better-educated people pay more taxes, good public transport ensures cleaner air and lower travel costs.
+Europe's green transition must be funded in the same way.
+Existing central and public investment banks, as well as public procurement procedures, are best-placed to make this happen.